A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Theoretical Analysis of the Quality of the Network Flow Restriction

 \item The injection vector $d$ is {\it DCOPF feasible} if there exists a flow vector that satisfies thermal limits, flow conservation given the nodal injection values, and Ohm's law.
 That is, $d$ is DCOPF feasible if there exists $f \in \R^{|\mathcal K|}$ such that

-\end{itemize} \end{definition} The set of DCOPF feasible injections is contained in the set of flow-polytope feasible injections.
+Note that we do not require that $\theta$ satisfy the bounds given in (\ref{eq:angle-bounds}). \end{itemize} \end{definition} The set of DCOPF feasible injections is contained in the set of flow-polytope feasible injections.
 We will show that the reverse is also true for uncongested networks, that is, when the thermal limits are sufficiently large.